-Aman Badyal is a partner in the Firm’s Tax Department.
-Aman specializes in providing sophisticated tax advice in connection with various business transactions, including real estate development and investment projects, mergers and acquisitions, reorganizations, cross-border transactions, international investments, and loan workouts.
-He regularly represents clients in the real estate, technology, hospitality, investment/finance and entertainment industries.
+Aman Badyal is a partner in the Firm’s tax practice.
+Aman provides sophisticated tax advice in connection with various business transactions, including real estate and renewable energy development projects, mergers and acquisitions, reorganizations, joint ventures, cross-border transactions and loan workouts.

 Aman advises real estate developers and investors in connection with strategies to minimize income tax associated with repositioning or recapitalizing financially distressed real estate projects, including strategies to avoid the cancellation of indebtedness income; such strategies often involve preferred equity recapitalizations, underwater 1031 exchanges, loan workouts or sales of partnership interests.
 He also has extensive experience advising foreign real estate investors in connection with structuring debt and equity investments in U.S. real property.

 In the private equity industry, Aman advises private equity sponsors in connection with structuring, forming and operating funds.
 He also regularly counsels business owners considering sales and rollup strategies involving private equity purchasers.

 Aman has also advised investment managers and investors in connection with tax issues arising from cryptocurrency transactions, international cryptocurrency investment funds and other blockchain-related investments and businesses.

 Since the enactment of the Qualified Opportunity Zone tax incentive program, Aman has been very active in this space and has advised numerous clients in connection with the formation, structuring and operation of Qualified Opportunity Funds and Qualified Opportunity Zone businesses.
 He has worked with Opportunity Zone investors in a variety of industries, including real estate, hospitality, gold mining and renewable energy.